Kobe Bryant: MVP season and Finals loss (2007–2008)

-On December 23, 2007, Bryant became the youngest player (29 years, 122 days) to reach 20,000 points, in a game against the New York Knicks, in Madison Square Garden, after scoring 39 points to go along with 11 rebounds and eight assists.
-This record has since been broken by LeBron James.
-On March 28, Bryant scored a season-high 53 points to go along with 10 rebounds in a loss to the Memphis Grizzlies.

-Despite an injury to his shooting hand's small finger, described as "a complete tear of the radial collateral ligament, an avulsion fracture, and a volar plate injury at the MCP joint" that occurred in a game on February 5, 2008, Bryant played all 82 games of the regular season instead of opting for surgery.
-Regarding his injury, Bryant stated, "I would prefer to delay any surgical procedure until after our Lakers season, and this summer's Olympic Games.
-But, this is an injury that myself [sic] and the Lakers' medical staff will just have to continue to monitor on a day-to-day basis."
+On December 23, 2007, Bryant became the youngest player (29 years, 122 days) to reach 20,000 points, in a game against the New York Knicks, after scoring 39 points, 11 rebounds, and 8 assists.
+On March 28, Bryant scored a season-high 53 points and 10 rebounds in a loss to the Memphis Grizzlies.
+Despite an injury to his shooting hand's pinkie, described as "a complete tear of the radial collateral ligament, an avulsion fracture, and a volar plate injury at the MCP joint" that occurred in a February 5, 2008 game, Bryant played all 82 games of the regular season instead of opting for surgery.

-Aided by the trade for All-Star Pau Gasol, Bryant led his team to a West-leading 57–25 record.
-The Lakers swept the Denver Nuggets in the first round and on May 6, 2008, Bryant was officially announced as the league MVP.
+Aided by the trade for All-Star Pau Gasol, Bryant led his team to a conference-leading 57–25 record.
+The Lakers swept the Denver Nuggets in the first round and was named the league MVP.
 He said, "It's been a long ride.
 I'm very proud to represent this organization, to represent this city."
-West, who was responsible for bringing Bryant to the Lakers, was on hand at the press conference to observe Bryant receive his MVP trophy from NBA commissioner David Stern.
-Stern stated, "Kobe deserved it.
-He's had just another great season.
-Doesn't surprise me one bit."
-In addition to winning his MVP award, Bryant was the only unanimous selection to the All-NBA team on May 8, 2008, for the third straight season and sixth time in his career.
-Bryant would then headline the NBA All-Defensive First Team with Kevin Garnett, receiving 52 points overall including 24 first-place nods, earning his eighth selection.
+He was the only unanimous selection to the All-NBA team, for the third straight and sixth time.
+He also headlined the NBA All-Defensive First Team with Kevin Garnett.